 The Mývatn Bird Museum was opened in 2008, sadly created in the wake of the collector, Sigurgeir Stefansson´s death.
 Sigurgeir had been amassing the collection his entire life, gathering eggs when he was a young boy and buying his first taxidermied bird at the age of fourteen.
 Tragically, in 1999, he died, capsizing his boat in a storm on the lake whilst trying to repair an underwater telephone cable.

 In the years preceding this, he had been renovating a small shack to house some of the museum, but ultimately, he was yearning for something bigger.
-After his death, his family fulfilled his dream and created Sigurgeir’s Bird Museum in his honour.
+After his death, his family fulfilled his dream and created Sigurgeir’s Bird Museum in his honor.

 Inspired by the traditional Icelandic turf houses, Sigurgeir´s Bird Museum is also renowned for its unique architecture.
 Designed by one of Iceland’s most respected architects, the entrance features a glass floor, where you can view the fish swimming in the lake beneath.